 Causes of PTSD

 The main factor contributing to the onset of PTSD is the sudden appearance of a severe trauma, which breaks the psychic balance of the affected individual.
-The quick and massive influx of traumatising events exceeds the psychological defence, not allowing to neutralise the harmful feelings.
-Violent traumatic events such as accidents, abuse, and disasters break through the Ego defence mechanisms.
+The quick and massive influx of traumatizing events exceeds the psychological defense, not allowing for the neutralization of the harmful feelings.
+Violent traumatic events such as accidents, abuse, and disasters break through the Ego defense mechanisms.
 As a result, people store traumatic memories in their raw, unprocessed form.

 Trauma, the Main Cause in PTSD

 PTSD is believed to be caused by the experience of a wide range of traumatic events.
 PTSD is likely to be triggered if the trauma is extreme and occurs suddenly.
 In a survey done after the first Gulf War, combat veterans reported that killing an enemy soldier—or even witnessing one getting killed—was more distressing than being wounded oneself.
-But the very worst experience, by a significant margin, was witnessing a friend dyeing.
+However, the most distressing experience by far was witnessing a friend’s death.

 Factors Adding to PTSD